TheHive-Project/TheHiveDocs/installation/binary-guide.md

 #### 4.2.1 Required configuration

 Please refer the [configuration guide](../admin/configuration.md) for full information on TheHive configuration.
-The only required parameter in order to start TheHive is the key of the server (`play.crypto.secret`).
+The only required parameter in order to start TheHive is the key of the server (`play.http.secret.key`).
 This key is used to authenticate cookies that contain data.
 If TheHive runs in cluster mode, all instance must share the same key.
 You can generate the minimal configuration with the following command lines (they assume that you have created a dedicated user for TheHive, named thehive):